Great Medieval Battles: Reception

+In Issue 45 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "Historical value [is] low as the individual battles' oddities are too subtle for the system, but it has useful elements of tactical combat.
+None too complex but lots of dice."

 In Issue 98 of Campaign, Kevin Pollock commented "SPI has designed a nice game system to reflect conditions on the medieval battlefield while still holding on to the basic idea of the quad system - simplicity.
 The only problem I can see is that the game tends to be a bit slow due to the excessive number of die rolls."

 In Issue 15 of The Grenadier, Ralph Vickers was not sure the rules truly reflected a simulation of medieval warfare, noting "On the whole one must conclude that medieval warfare in the hobby still has a way to go in its development."
 Vickers concluded "Before medieval games get into the ballpark of realism, game mechanics will have to be developed similar to supply in WW II type games."

 In a retrospective review in Issue 85 of Fire & Movement, Peter Pariseau liked the game, calling it "one of the more interesting past efforts.
 [It] offers a number of interesting ideas, and designers have been slow to use its many insights."
 Pariseau concluded, "Four Great Medieval Battles was ahead of its time ...
 The real key to the game is in the unusual combat system and its variable rout result."

 In a retrospective review in Issue 6 of Simulacrum, written over 20 years after the publication of Great Medieval Battles, John Kula considered the relatively simple and dated game and commented, "Board wargame systems have tended to become more sophisticated and more complex.
 In some respects, this is good, as it demonstrates a development and maturation which are commendable and healthy for the hobby.
 The cloud in this silver lining is the unfortunate feeling that the early games are unsophisticated and somehow beneath our dignity.
 This paternalism is distressing."